Yaitsky/vue-koa-ssr/Vue+Koa.md

 // ...

-import jwt from 'jsonwebtoken' // 我们安装koa-jwt的时候会自动下载这个依赖
+import jwt from 'jsonwebtoken' // We will download this dependency automatically when we install koa-jwt

 export default {

-  created(){ // 组件创建时调用
+  created(){ // Called when the component is created
-    const userInfo = this.getUserInfo(); // 新增一个获取用户信息的方法
-    if(userInfo != null){
+    const userInfo = this.getUserInfo(); // A new way to get user information if(userInfo != null){
       this.id = userInfo.id;
       this.name = userInfo.name;